 1 row in set

--- offset is -10, indicating starting extraction from the 10th element from the right, which exceeds the left boundary by 1, extracting length (4) elements from this position
+-- offset is -10, indicating that the extraction starts from the 10th element from the right.
+However, it exceeds the left boundary by 1 element and extracts 4 elements from that position.

 SELECT array_slice([1,2,3,4,5,6,7,8,9],-10,4);